 Haspel admitted that between December 2009 and May 2010 he communicated online with a person he believed to be a 13-year-old girl, including communications that occurred while on duty at police headquarters using a computer supplied by the borough for official police business.

 Haspel, who was employed by the Madison Borough Police Department for 25 years, was arrested by the New Jersey State Police on May 11, 2010.
-He was suspended without pay from his job at the police department on May 12, 2010.

 “It is shocking that a police officer would communicate online in a sexually explicit way with someone he believed to be a 13-year-old girl,” Dow said in a release.
 “He betrayed his badge as well as any standard of decency.